autonomous-karting-series/Rulebook/src/Safety/safety.md

       * Can be remote controlled --not required
     * Team must explain all kill-switches in inspection
  4. Moving Commponents must have covers to prevent risk of injury or damage.
-    1. Chains must have chain covers.
+    * Chains must have chain covers.
  5. There must be no exposed sharp edges on the kart.
  6. Front and Rear bumpers are required.
-    1. Bumpers cannot be custom made and must be purchased.
+    * Bumpers cannot be custom made and must be purchased.

 ## Remote Control

- 1. Remote Control is needed to drive the kart in and out of the pits.
+ 1. Complete Remote Control is required.
- 2. Remote Control is needed to drive around other teams that may be on track during practice.
+    * Teams must be able to control the go-kart from their pit area regardless of go-kart position on the track.
+    * Remote Control encompasses the following actions:
+      * Triggering Safety Systems
+      * RC Driving
+      * Switchting between RC and Autonomous modes.
- 3. The __Remote Estop__ controller is required to reach at minimum 200 meters line of sight to the kart.
+ 2. The __Remote Estop__ controller is required to reach at minimum 200 meters line of sight to the kart.

 ## Enforcement